eiffel-community/eiffel-intelligence/wiki/markdown/triggering-jenkins-jobs.md

         "created" : 1542117412833,

         "notificationMessageKeyValuesAuth" : [],

+        // If any authentication is needed by Eiffel Intelligence to send
+        // the notification HTTP request.
+        // This authentication type is "Jenkins CSRF Protection (crumb)",
+        // in which the username and password will be Base 64 encoded.
+        // A crumb will be fetched automatically before the HTTP request
+        // is made.
+(Currently default in many Jenkins instances).
+        // Even if the Jenkins instance has CSRF disabled this authentication
+        // type works.
+BASIC_AUTH can also be used.
-        "authenticationType" : "BASIC_AUTH",
+        "authenticationType" : "BASIC_AUTH_JENKINS_CSRF",

-        // The username and password to insert in headers of the POST request when sending
+        // The username and password Eiffel Intelligence will use in headers
-        // a notification via REST POST.
+        // of the HTTP request when sending a notification via HTTP POST.
         "userName" : "functionalUser",
         "password" : "functionalUserPassword",

-        // How to notify when a subscription is triggered.
+        // How to notify when a subscription is fulfilled.
         "notificationType" : "REST_POST",

         // Which url to use for the HTTP POST request.
+This url contains
+        // parameters to trigger a specific job.
         "notificationMeta" : "http://eiffel-jenkins1:8080/job/ei-artifact-triggered-job/buildWithParameters?token='TOKEN'&object=id",

         // Headers for the HTTP request, can be 'application/x-www-form-urlencoded' or 'application/json'.
         "restPostBodyMediaType" : "application/json",

         // The data to send with the HTTP POST request.
+Jenkins ignores
+        // any body sent so we leave it empty in this subscription.
         "notificationMessageKeyValues" : [
             {
             }
         ],

-        // An array of requirements.
-At least one requirement should be fulfilled to
+        // An array of one or several requirements.
+At least one requirement
-        // trigger this subscription.
+        // should be fulfilled to trigger this subscription.
+A requirement
+        // can have several conditions.
         "requirements" : [
             {
                 // Array of conditions.
-Here we use JMESPATH condition based on content in
+The key in the condition object must
+                // be "jmespath".
+The value can be any JMESPATH expression to
+                // extract data from the aggregated object.
-                // aggregated object.
-All conditions needs to be fulfilled in order for
+                // All conditions needs to be fulfilled in order for
                 // a requirement to be fulfilled.

                 "conditions" : [